The Amazon rainforest near Puyo and the colonial city of Cuenca.

 Black-red seeds.

-Cuenca, Ecuador’s third largest city, is a beautiful colonial city.
+Cuenca, Ecuador’s third-largest city, is a beautiful colonial city.
 It is located at 2500 meters altitude.
-Before being conquered by the Incas and the Spaniards soon after, it was an important city of the Canari people.
+Before being conquered by the Incas first and the Spaniards soon after, it was an important city of the Cañari, one of the many Ecuador indigenous ethnic groups.

 Old women in Cuenca.